-Since its release in 2011, Minecraft has become a cultural phenomenon that is still incredibly popular ten years later.
+Since its release in 2011, Minecraft has become a cultural phenomenon that is still incredibly popular over a decade later.
 It has become beloved by an entire generation of gamers and has bridged the age gap between younger and older gamers.

 While its popularity cannot be understated, many might wonder what exactly all the hype is about?
 With so much information about Minecraft in the media, finding out what exactly it is at its core can be a bit tricky.